-Compare the Bookies
+Compare Horse Racing Bookies

 We mention this in all of our how to bet guides but looking out for special deals is as important as selecting the right horse, if you want to maximise your winnings.

-Paddy power will offer money back specials on certain races, for example if your horse finishes second they will give your money back.
+Some will offer money back specials on certain races, for example if your horse finishes second they will give your money back.

 So it’s always best to shop around to make sure you get the best odds available.
-To do this you will need to open several accounts, but don’t worry as almost all online bookmakers offer a free bet welcome bonus to make it worthwhile opening an account.
+To do this you will need to open several accounts, but don’t worry as almost all online bookmakers offer a bet welcome bonus to make it worthwhile opening an account.
 Even if you don’t use it for a few weeks, it’s good to know you always have the option of placing a bet with them if their odds blow the opposition out of the water.

 We hope you have found this how to bet article useful, but more importantly we hope you have a successful venture into the world of online betting.